Holier Than Jesus but Worse Than Jonah

 To put it plainly—we act and reason like we are better, smarter, more strategic, and holier than Jesus.
 When we do that, we are in essence accusing the Holy One of sin.
 May it never be!
 Thus, some evangelicals are either ignorant of the ministry of Christ as found in Scripture, or they are completely beholden to the political correctness of our day as the standard of conduct.
 Thus, they have an alien standard setup over and against the example of Christ, the prophets, and the apostles.
 We have carved a false image of Christ that excludes the true Jesus from our midst.

-Worse than Jonah
+Worse Than Jonah

 After the public Call to Repentance was defeated, I drove home processing what happened.
 The story of Jonah came to mind.
 God tells the prophet to go to Nineveh and publicly confront them over their sins (Jon.
 1:1–2).
 It’s almost like calls to repentance are a part of the God-given method for reaching the lost.
 After being regurgitated, Jonah is forced to be back on mission and preaches one of the most succinct messages of condemnation you’ll ever find, “Yet forty days, and Nineveh shall be overthrown” (Jon.
 3:4).
 Jonah makes no offer of forgiveness or mercy just the threat of judgment.
 Yet, the message still worked.
 They repented, “And the people of Nineveh believed God.
 They called for a fast and put on sackcloth from the greatest of them to the least of them” (Jon.
 3:5).